IBM-EPBL/IBM-Project-12523-1659452714/README.md

 Ideation is the process where you generate ideas and solutions through sessions such as Sketching, Prototyping, Brainstorming, Brainwriting, Worst Possible Idea, and a wealth of other ideation techniques.

- Literature Survey
+ - Literature Survey
- Problem Statement
+ - Problem Statement
- Empathy Map
+ - Empathy Map
- Brainstorm
+ - Brainstorm

  Design phase

 In the design phase, one or more designs are developed, with which the project result can apparently be achieved.
 Depending on the subject of the project, the products of the design phase can include dioramas, sketches etc

 Project design phase 01

- Proposed Solution
+- Proposed Solution
- Problem-Solution Fit
+- Problem-Solution Fit
- Solution Architecture
+- Solution Architecture

 Project design phase 02

- Data Flow Diagrams and User Stories
+ - Data Flow Diagrams and User Stories
- Solution Requirements
+ - Solution Requirements
- Technology Stack
+ - Technology Stack
- Customer journey map

 Project planning phase

- Milestone & user stories list
+ - Milestone & user stories list
- Sprint delivery plan
+ - Sprint delivery plan